CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 The DID to DNS mapping illustrated in section 3.2 provides a way of expressing the association between a DID and a domain, but no way of verifying that relationship.
 By hosting the public keys of that DID in its associated domain’s zone, we can provide a cryptographic linkage to bolster this relationship while also providing access to the DID’s public keys outside of the infrastructure where the DID document itself resides, facilitating interoperability and increasing availability.

 TLSA records {{!RFC6698}} provide a simple way of hosting cryptographic information in the DNS.
-Key material can be represented in TLSA records either hashed or unhashed depending on the requirements and use case of the implementer.
+Key material or full x509 certificates can be represented in TLSA records either hashed or unhashed depending on the requirements and use case of the implementer.

 It is important to note that as key sizes increase in respect to the needs of post-quantum cryptography, TLSA records can support these keys via the hashed representation, making this implementation post-quantum compatible.